kkipngenokoech/100_days_of_code/GO-LANG/testcodes/README.md

 2. floating-point numbers
-    used to represent real numbers, this are those numbers that cannot be expressed in an int version this includes all rational and irrational numbers
+    used to represent real numbers, this are those numbers that cannot be expressed in an int version this includes all rational and irrational numbers `float32, float64`
+3. complex numbers
+    this are in-built function creates complex number from its imaginary and real part an in-built imaginary and real function to extract those parts.
+    `complex64, complex128`
+    `complex64` - complex numbers which contains float32 as a real and imaginary component.